jpeddicord/askalono/README.md

 This tool does not provide legal advice and it is not a lawyer.
 It endeavors to match your input to a database of similar license texts, and tell you what it thinks is a close match.
 But, it can't tell you that the given license is authoritative over a project.
 Nor can it tell you what to do with a license once it's identified.
 You are not entitled to rely on the accuracy of the output of this tool, and should seek independent legal advice for any licensing questions that may arise from using this tool.

-### Additional pre-release note

-This software is in the early stages of its lifecycle.
-While its goals are to be as accurate as it can be, there may be more bugs than expected of a production product.

 ## Usage

 ### On the command line